Introduction

 Investors in rental properties encounter several significant challenges in 2026:

-- : Fluctuations in the real estate market can impact property values and leasing demand.
-To mitigate risks, investors should conduct and consider diversifying their portfolios, which can help stabilize returns amidst changing conditions.
+- Fluctuations in the real estate market can impact property values and leasing demand.
+To mitigate risks, investors should conduct market research and consider diversifying their portfolios, which can help stabilize returns amidst changing conditions.
 Notably, leasing prices are projected to rise by 2-3% by the end of 2026, underscoring the necessity for strategic planning.

 Conclusion